Movements

 The visual alchemists: Key figures of Orphism

-Orphism’s rise to prominence was fuelled not only by its refreshing approach to art but also by the captivating personalities of its key proponents.
+Orphism’s rise to prominence was fuelled not only by its refreshing approach to art but also by the personalities of its key proponents.
 The passion and dedication of these artists, who dared to defy convention and forge their own paths, undoubtedly contributed to the movement’s enduring appeal.

 The most influential figures in Orphism include it’s co-founders and pioneers Robert Delaunay, Sonia Delaunay, and František Kupka.